-- a) Identify the intervention(s) or consequence(s) most likely to address the cause of the behavior including social, emotional or trauma-related needs, repair harm, and prevent repeat behaviors. - b) The principal or designee has the final authority to assign interventions and consequences based on the best interest of the school community, including available school resources, and the needs and rights of all involved students or staff harmed, and the rights of the student engaged in the behavior, in alignment with the SCC. - c) Follow the special procedures contained in the Procedural Safeguards section for students with disabilities and students with Section 504 Plans. - d) Avoid consequences that will remove the student from class or school, if possible.
+- a) Identify the intervention(s) or consequence(s) most likely to address the cause of the behavior including social, emotional or trauma-related needs, repair harm, and prevent repeat behaviors. - b) The principal or designee has the final authority to assign interventions and consequences based on the best interest of the school community, including available school resources, and the needs and rights of all involved students in alignment with the SCC. - c) Follow the special procedures contained in the Procedural Safeguards section for students with disabilities and students with Section 504 Plans. - d) Avoid consequences that will remove the student from class or school, if possible.
 Use out-of-school suspensions only as a last resort in accordance with the suspension guidelines on page 9. - e) Note that CPS does not support the use of zero tolerance policies that require school staff to suspend or expel students for certain behaviors except if required by law.
-This means out-of-school suspensions cannot be a minimum or required consequence unless required by law.
+This means out-of-school suspensions cannot be a minimum or required consequence unless required by law. - f) If a student is suspended, the principal or their designee may choose to give the student a combination of out-of-school and skill-building in-school suspension days.
+The out-of-school suspension must be served first and the combined total of out-of-school and in-school suspension days must not exceed the limits available for each Group level.

-- f) If a student is suspended, the principal or their designee may choose to give the student a combination of out-of-school and skill-building inschool suspension days.
-The out-of-school suspension must be served first and the combined total of out-of-school and in-school suspension days must not exceed the limits available for each Group level. - g) School staff members must not use public disciplinary techniques and must respond to student behavior as confidentially as possible. - h) No restrictions may be placed on food options or recess activities as a behavior consequence.
-Silent group lunches are expressly prohibited. - 8) Complete report in the District student information system for all behaviors addressed by the SCC.
-Hand-deliver to the parents/guardians, mail a copy of the Pre-K to Grade 2 Behavior Letter or misconduct report to the student's home address, or email the report to a documented email provided by the parent/guardian. - 9) Inform parents/guardians of their right to appeal if they believe that the consequence is unwarranted or excessive. - a) The parents/guardians have the right to ask the principal to review the consequence assigned and to reconsider the decision. - b) If a student has received an out-of-school suspension or referred for an expulsion hearing, the parents/guardians may appeal by contacting the Office of Social and Emotional Learning Student Discipline Support Team at (773) 553-2249, studentdiscipline@cps.edu, or the Network Chief of Schools ("Network Chief") or their designee (contact information available at www.cps.edu/Networks).
+- g) School staff members must not use public disciplinary techniques and must respond to inappropriate student behavior as confidentially as possible. - h) No restrictions may be placed on food options or recess activities as a behavior consequence.
+Silent group lunches are expressly prohibited. - 8) Complete report in the District student information system for all inappropriate behaviors under the SCC.
+Hand-deliver to the parents/ guardians, mail a copy of the misconduct report to the student's home address, or email the misconduct report to a documented email provided by the parent/guardian. - 9) Inform parents/guardians of their right to appeal if they believe that the consequence is unwarranted or excessive. - a) The parents/guardians have the right to ask the principal to review the consequence assigned and to reconsider the decision. - b) If a student has received an out-of-school suspension or referred for an expulsion hearing, the parents/guardians may appeal by contacting the Department of Student Adjudication at (773) 553-2249, studentadjudication@cps.edu, or the Network Chief of Schools ("Network Chief") or their designee (contact information available at www.cps. edu/Networks).
 For District schools that do not have Network oversight, appeals may be made to the Office of Network Support or designee.
-The Network Chief or designee will review the appeal and determine: - whether any factual errors were made in the principal's investigation, - whether the documentation of the student's behavior aligns to the recorded SCC behavior category, - · whether prior interventions were attempted when appropriate, - whether the length of the suspension was commensurate with the student's inappropriate behavior, - whether appropriate due process was given (see 5(a)-(e) on page 4), and in the case of a request for an expulsion hearing, whether the request was appropriate.
+The Network Chief or designee will review the appeal and determine: - · whether any factual errors were made in the principal's investigation, - whether the documentation of the student's behavior aligns to the recorded SCC behavior category, - whether prior interventions were attempted when appropriate, - whether the length of the suspension was commensurate with the student's inappropriate behavior, - whether appropriate due process was given (see 5(a)-(e) on page 7), and - in the case of a request for an expulsion hearing, whether the request was appropriate.